Fever07/My-Projects/C++/readme.txt

 Constructed custom class "Kset", which supports standart methods.
 Used design patterns such as Visitor, MVC.
-Created Windows Application to work with it.
+Created Windows application to work with it.

 Find value of expression: